Frequency modulation synthesis: Don Buchla (mid-1960s)

-Don Buchla implemented FM on his instruments in the mid-1960s, prior to Yamaha's patent.
+Don Buchla implemented FM on his instruments in the mid-1960s, prior to Chowning's patent.
 His 158, 258 and 259 dual oscillator modules had a specific FM control voltage input, and the model 208 (Music Easel) had a modulation oscillator hard-wired to allow FM as well as AM of the primary oscillator.
 These early applications used analog oscillators, and this capability was also followed by other modular synthesizers and portable synthesizers including Minimoog and ARP Odyssey.